 The frequency 2,4 GHz is the most common frequency range and can be regarded as the international standard.
 The reason for its popularity is that it is license-free and usable everywhere.
 This means that many radio networks are operating on this frequency range, including W-LAN / WIFI, ZigBee and Bluetooth.
 This leads to the fact that the biggest part of available devices is communicating with these protocols.
 The problem is that the speed and stability of a wireless network depends on the intensity a certain frequency band is used.
 The more wireless technologies that are used on the same frequency the more interference-prone the frequency band will be.

-Currently, many different protocol standards exist.
-The smart home sector in particular is an interesting industry as it is continuously changing, and uses a large number of different protocol types.
-Many companies launch innovative products and offer their own proprietary radio standards to bind customers to their products.
+Currently, many different standard protocols exist.
+The smart home sector in particular is an interesting industry as it is continuously changing and uses a large number of different protocol types.
+Many companies launch innovative products and offer their own proprietary radio protocols to bind customers to their products.

 In addition, electricity consumption is a current topic with the target to consume as little energy as possible.
 This goal is also pursued by EHS which can operate without an additional energy source.
 But as a consequence, it can be applied only in a unidirectional communication system.
 Unidirectional means that the switch sends a signal only when needed via mechanical actuation, but without the possibility to receive signals back – so it works as a pure radio transmitter.
 For example, the Z-Wave wireless protocol is a bidirectional wireless communication technology.
 The transmitter receives each time a confirmation of receipt from the receiver.
 This results in an improved transmission reliability.
 In contrast the transmitter needs a constant and additional power supply for signal detection.

 KNX RF is a wireless communication protocol used for smart home and building automation.
-The KNX association is the most well-known protocol for the networking of smart home devices with 300 members and is currently used in 33 different countries (mainly Europe).
+The KNX association has more than 80,000 partners in 190 countries.

-Bluetooth 4.0 is based on the 2.4 GHz frequency range and so creates disadvantages in the transmission range compared with, for example, KNX.
-This disadvantage has been largely solved with Bluetooth 5.0.
-The remedy here is the possibility of mesh operation in which each Bluetooth device can forward messages from neighboring devices.
-In addition, the problem of higher susceptibility to interference can be limited by intelligent frequency jumps with up to 1,600 jumps per second on free channels.
+With the introduction of Bluetooth 5.0, the speed of data exchange has been doubled, the distance range has been quadrupled, and the transmission capacity has increased 8-times compared to the 4.0 version.
+Another advantage is the mesh operation in which each Bluetooth device can forward data from neighboring devices.
+In addition, the risk of interference of signals in the same frequency range can be limited by intelligent frequency jumps with up to 1,600 jumps per second on free channels.

 The EnOcean wireless protocol is mainly used in home automation with focus on energy self-sufficient technologies.
 In 2012, it was ratified as international standard ISO / IEC 14543-3-10.